LuxciumProject/monorepo-one/prompts/API/gpt-3.5-turbo/LuxciumOne/MIPAD/step-by-step-aproach/with-gpt-4/incremental-aproach-v1.0.md

-# Incremental Development Programming and Coding (IDPAC): A New Approach to Software Development
+# Incremental Development Pseudocode as Code (IDPAC): A New Approach to Software Development

 Software development is a complex process, and managing the various moving parts can be a challenge.
 To simplify this process, we recommend a unified strategy that utilizes a few key concepts and approaches.
 This guide will explain this method in a clear and structured manner, outlining the benefits of following it and the problems it aims to solve.